MAKE SURE TO DRY FIRE SS COILS AFTER INSTALLATION AT 10-25w MAXIMUM AND SHORT PULSES.

 *Spaced coil builds can be easier to deal with hot spots.

-* DO NOT get this glowing bright red or white.
+*DO NOT get your coils glowing bright red or white.
 A dull red glow is enough.
 If you get it too hot you will hurt the wire and it will form harmful oxides.
-(Oxides are present on any heated metal, harmful oxides aren't released on SS unless critical temps are reached, like a bright glow instead of a faint dull glow.
+(Oxides are present on any heated metal, harmful oxides aren't released on SS unless critical temps are reached, like a bright glow instead of a faint dull glow.)

 *Make sure your coils are NOT touching any part of your RDA, RTA, or sides of the “Chimney” or any other area.
 Only the leg of the coil should contact the post.

 *Do NOT over pack wick or wick the coil too loose.
 There are lots of guides on the internet to this.
 We also address it in better detail on our YouTube Channel.